eadanfahey/blog/content/posts/crypto4.md

 ## Conclusion and next steps

 We have completed the first step in building a cryptocurrency by using a blockchain as a secure transaction ledger.
-We have implemented the data structures required for represent transactions and modified the blockchain implementation to store them.
+Along the way, we have implemented the data structures required to represent transactions and modified the blockchain implementation to store them.
 We have also learned how to construct valid transactions for sending coins between users which is helped by an elegant solution to maintaining the UTXO set.
 However, we have not concretely defined the concept of *ownership* of